 Several types of gamblers who can develop addiction can be differentiated.
 They are listed below:

 - Compulsive Gamblers: These gamblers cannot get over the urge to gamble.
 They spend a lot of time gambling and cannot stop doing it.

 - Escape or Relief Gamblers: These gamblers engage in gambling activities to fulfil an emotional need or manage mental problems, like depression or anxiety.

 - Serious Social Gamblers: They consider gambling their primary source of thrill and entertainment.

-- Personality or Antisocial Gamblers: Engage in illegal activities trying to win big, including cheating, stealing and deceiving other players.
+- Personality or Antisocial Gamblers: Engage in illegal activities trying to cheat, including stealing and deceiving other players.

-- Casual Social Gamblers: Don’t have a strong desire to win and perceive gambling as a way to spend more time with friends or meet new people.
+- Casual Social Gamblers: Don’t have a strong desire to perceive gambling as a way to spend more time with friends or meet new people.

-- Conservative Gamblers: Curious about gambling as a form of entertainment, interested in a gambling experience more than in socialising or winning big.
+- Conservative Gamblers: Curious about gambling as a form of entertainment, interested in a gambling experience more than in socialising.